 NIAS and Covid-19

-From 8 June, the NIAS Office will be open Monday to Thursday for fellows and staff.
+The NIAS Office is open Monday to Friday for fellows and staff.
 Reserving a time slot is necessary, to make sure all can maintain a safe distance within the building.
-Mostly NIAS continues online – fellows work from home, seminars, and workshops all continued virtually and new online events are being scheduled.
+Small groups of Fellows come together for lunch and other activities, but many activities also continue online – fellows work from home, seminars and workshops all continue virtually and new online and hybrid events are being scheduled.

 Importance of Science